-Since I stumbled onto Mint while distro-hopping, I thought it best to present a few of Mint’s “deep” features in the same order that I first encountered them.
+Since I stumbled onto Mint while distro-hopping, I thought it best to present a few of Mint’s “deep” features in the same order I first encountered them.

 1. Update Manager: Setting your own update policy

 As any veteran distro-hopper can tell you, the first boot of a new OS only puts you sort of near to almost having a finished OS.
-The next step is to overwrite almost everything the installer just wrote on your drive and replace it with both the latest versions and with versions which most closely match your hardware configuration.
-So shortly after the first boot most distros will then open their updater and display a long list of updates.
+The next step is to overwrite almost everything the installer just wrote on your drive and replace it with both the latest versions and with versions that most closely match your hardware configuration.
+So shortly after the first boot, most distros will then open their updater and display a long list of updates.

-Of course, none of this prevents you from installing a bad kernel but it does give experienced users a solid framework to avoid kernels which might be.
+Of course, none of this prevents you from installing a bad kernel, but it does give experienced users a solid framework to avoid kernels which might be.

-A final feature (not shown here) is that when updates appear you are provided with a full description, including any additions deletions or alterations to your libraries.
+A final feature is that when updates appear, you are provided with a full description, including any additions deletions or alterations to your libraries.
 The same feature also allows you to read the changelogs as well.

 2. Software Manager: An ever-improving tool

-Now that you’ve booted up Linux Mint Cinnamon for the second time, and In a certain sense the first time as a full-blown system, it’s usually time to add all the applications big and small that make your computing environment perfect.
+Now that you’ve booted up Linux Mint Cinnamon for the second time, and In a certain sense the first time as a full-blown system, it’s usually time to add all the applications big and small, that make your computing environment perfect.
 For me, this is easy because Mint comes with most of my go-to applications already installed.

-(Further, I’ve never had any trouble installing applications in Linux.
-If they aren’t in the official repositories I can add PPAs either in the terminal or by downloading and letting Package Manager install .deb packages.
-In fact, I don’t even bother checking if the distro’s repositories have “Grub Customizer”: I simply enter three commands into the terminal and 2 minutes later I’m using it.)
+Further, I’ve never had any trouble installing applications on Linux.
+If they aren’t in the official repositories, I can add PPAs either in the terminal or by downloading and letting Package Manager install .deb packages.
+In fact, I don’t even bother checking if the distro’s repositories have “Grub Customizer”: I simply enter three commands into the terminal and 2 minutes later I’m using it.

 3. System Settings: Your Customization Central

 The next and usually final thing a self-respecting distro-hopper does is to attempt to bend the desktop to their will.
-We want our new OS to look and behave in accordance with our preferences—even when we’re being dumb—rather than being forced to live with someone else’s dumb ideas.
-For me switching from “double click” to “single click” is my first priority.
-So far as I’m concerned the failure of a distro to provide this option is grounds for dismissing it outright.
+We want our new OS to look and behave in accordance with our preferences even when we’re being dumb—rather than being forced to live with someone else’s dumb ideas.
+For me, switching from “double click” to “single click” is my first priority.
+So far as I’m concerned, the failure of a distro to provide this option is grounds for dismissing it outright.

 (If I live to be 1,000 I’ll never understand the double click.
 Is our OS so busy pursuing such a hyperactive inner life that the first click is meant as a polite tap on the shoulder?
 Or is it like a practice swing in golf, so that when we click a second time—the click that really matters—our click will be in absolute top-top form?
 And if a left click has to be done twice, why do right clicks only have to be done once?
 Why does the OS trust a right click but treat a left click with extreme skepticism?
 Is there lateral bigotry at work here?
-I find the issue baffling and if anyone can come up with a good reason for it I wish they’d tell me.
+I find the issue baffling, and if anyone can come up with a good reason for it, I wish they’d tell me.
 Whew, I fell so much better now!)

 Linux Mint, however, is different.
-To be charitable let’s simply say that Mint invites a high degree of customization.
+To be charitable, let’s simply say that Mint invites a high degree of customization.

 And the place we usually start is with replacing the wallpaper.
-As with all Linux systems right-clicking on any photo file offers an option to set it as your background.
+As with all Linux systems, right-clicking on any photo file offers an option to set it as your background.
 But with Mint, you are given several version-specific sets of photos to choose from.
 And if none appeal to you, you can create your own sets and add them to Mint’s roster.

 The reason I mention sets of photos is that under “settings” you can toggle the desktop slideshow feature on.
 The system will default to the source folder that holds your current background, and will then cycle through the entire folder either—in order or at random—and at intervals of your choosing.

 But probably the most pleasant surprise for me when I booted up Mint for the second time was opening the “Themes” tab.
-Instead of being able to adjust some elements to some degree Mint places everything in front of you and allows you to easily and independently make many changes.
+Instead of being able to adjust some elements to some degree, Mint places everything in front of you and allows you to easily and independently make many changes.

 At this point, each section is already populated with a wide selection.
 But using the “Add/Remove” feature allows you to download, install and use scores of alternative desktop designs.
 Most of these give alternative looks to the panel, the main menu and panel sub-menus.
 Some themes are larger and come with their own “controls” and “windows borders” designs as well.
 These elements are then made independently available, so for example, I can apply the “Zorin 8-Black” window border to the “Glass-Glaucous” panel theme.

-Bonus tool: Hot Corners: An Elegant alternative to Desk Cube
+Bonus tool: Hot Corners: An elegant alternative to Desk Cube

 Normally once we’ve personalized the desktop there’s not much left to do but use it.
-Really, with every other distro I’ve used this is as far as you can go.
+Really, with every other distro I’ve used, this is as far as you can go.
 But subsequent poking around revealed to me a wealth of other things waiting in the weeds.
 I discussed the flexibility of Mint’s sound scripts in an earlier article.
 But the final feature I’d like to discuss here is called “Hot Corners”.

 Based, I’d guess, on the same digital foundation as the Gnome activities dash, Mint has added features to it so that it can, among other things, be made to act as an elegant workplace switcher and previewer.

 I found that when I first started using it I was forever setting it off my mistake if, for example, I was a little too slow in closing off a maximized window.
 But like most of the problems I’ve found in Mint, it comes with its own solution.
-In this case, I simply increased the delay time to .4 seconds and it works exactly as and when I want it to.
+In this case, I simply increased the delay time to .4 seconds, and it works exactly as and when I want it to.